There are probably a number of you out there like me that came across a work at home opportunity that appeared to be what you wanted.

 Finally, it said for work completed by the hour, wages range from $18 to $24 per hour.

-The hourly wage really confused me because they didn’t go into details about this.
-I was expecting to read they offer another way for people to make money besides completing surveys.
+I was expecting to read they offer other ways for people to make money besides completing surveys.

-Once I read “work completed by the hour, wages range from $18 to $24 per hour, I’m assuming that by you completing more surveys your wage can range from $18 to $24 per hour.
+Once I read “work completed by the hour, wages range from $18 to $24 per hour.
+I’m assuming that by completing more surveys, your pay can vary from $18 to $24 per hour.